ariz565/StudyBuddy-Django/Readme.md

 StudyBuddy-Django is a real-time chat application built using Django.
 It allows users to communicate in real-time, providing a convenient platform for study groups, collaborative projects, or general conversations.

-The project is hosted on Vercel, and the PostgreSQL database is hosted on Railway.
+The project is hosted on Vercel, and the MongoDB is used as the database.

 This project is based on the work of Dennis Ivy.
 You can find the original project at [divanov11/StudyBud](https://github.com/divanov11/StudyBud).